 Gary Pearson is an multiple award-winning comedy writer and performer who began in sketch and improv groups like Dangerous Poultry and is an alumnus Toronto’s famous Second City .
-He’s written both sit com and sketch, from Corner Gas to This Hour has 22 Minutes to MadTV and as a television producer, Gary has been show runner for both award-winning ensemble shows, That’s So Weird and Sunnyside.
+He’s written both sit com and sketch, from Corner Gas to 22 Minutes to MadTV and as a television producer, Gary has been show runner for both award-winning ensemble shows, That’s So Weird and Sunnyside.
 As an improviser, Gary has plays short form and long form stories with equal panache and has credits as memorable as they were hilarious, such as the long-running Star Trek parody shows on Queen Street’s Big City venue, and the incredible work from The Chumps “Without a Net” on CBC Radio.
 Gary has written three comic novels: Me and the Crack Mayor, Slapshot of Love and Marooned in Space! which are all available on-line.

 Other Guest Faculty Members